Biryani is liked by almost every person in India. Whether it is veg biryani or chicken biryani or mutton biryani. it’s delicious and amazing in taste.

 Cooking the mutton-

 Heat ghee in a thick-large pan.
 Add remaining sliced onions and green chillies.
 Cook, stirring continuously, till onions are light golden brown.
 Add ginger paste and garlic paste and mix well.
 Add marinated mutton and cook on high heat for seven minutes.
 Add coriander powder, cumin powder and red chilli powderand mix thoroughly.
 Stir in three cups of water, bring it to a boil, reduce heat and cook covered till mutton is cooked.
-Add tomatoes, salt, garam masala powder and fresh coriander leaves.
+Tomatoes, salt, garam masala powder and coriander leaves add to it.
 Cook for 15 minutes on medium heat and stirring after few minutes.
 The ghee would be leaving from the spices gravy to the mutton .

 Preparing the rice-